ClDaly2904/rock-paper-scissors-game/docs/README.md

 - To provide simple and clear navigation options to users
 - For the game to be well presented on any device

-### User Stories

-- First time visitors
+### First time visitors
 - There is a clear option on the landing page where they can view the rules of the game if they don't know how to play
 - The game gives feedback with each drawer which reiterates which rock, paper, scissors choice beats which
 - First time users can use the intuitive button at the top of the page to return to the homepage and view the rules again

-- Returning visitors
+### Returning visitors
 - As the computer's choice is based upon a random number generator, the computer's choice is truly random.
 This means that there is no pattern that the player can learn to easily beat the game, helping to ensure they do not tire of it
 - Users who have played the game enough may also get the added benefit of being able to recognise whether the outcome of a draw by the unique sound played for winning, losing and drawing, thus speeding up their gameplay

 ### User Journey